premop614/master-thesis-mobilegear/README.md

 ## Note

-The data preparation and exploratory analysis were initially performed in Excel, while the modelling and advanced analysis were implemented in Python.
+The initial data exploration, quality assessment, and part of the data preparation were performed in Excel, while the modelling and advanced analysis were implemented in Python.